For a stalking arm you need an easy-to-handle rifle that can deliver a bullet accurately and handle the British weather

 The tapered bases grip the action dovetails tighter when recoil occurs, providing a very secure system.
 With a 50mm objective lens scope and without the parallax ring, you could use the low ring set which allows as low a scope mounting as possible without fouling the sporter barrel profile.

-Sako triggers are available as a standard single-stage, but the company also offers the optional extra of a set trigger, which I like.
+Sako triggers are available as a standard single-stage, but the company also offers the optional extra of a set trigger.
 The single-stage is set at the factory at 3lb weight, but was 3.25lb when tested.

 The metal trigger-blade has graduated grooves for grip but remains quite slim, and the trigger-guard and magazine well are made in two aluminium parts finished to complement the rest of the rifle.